 The Type Of Information HMRC May Ask For

 The information they need depends on the type of tax investigation they’re doing.
 It might be a random check, “aspect inquiry,” or a “full enquiry.”
 An aspect inquiry is one that focuses on a particular aspect of your tax life.
 For example, a mistake in the figures on your self-assessment tax return.
 A full enquiry will dig into every area of your personal and business finances, including the directors of a limited company.

-They can ask to see everything you have stored on your FreshBooks account: Reports, balance sheets, expenses, etc. The great news is that you have it all stored digitally and it’s easy to find and sort through.
+For their investigations, they can ask to see everything you have stored on your FreshBooks account: Reports, balance sheets, expenses, etc. The great news is that you have it all stored digitally and it’s easy to find and sort through.
 You’re not spinning around last minute, trying to file invoices and organise receipts you’ve chucked in an old shoebox.
-You’ll calmly provide everything to HMRC, without taking excessive amounts of time away from your clients, because FreshBooks has got your back.
+You’ll calmly provide everything to HMRC, without taking excessive amounts of time away from your company and clients, because FreshBooks has got your back.

-Depending on your status, HMRC might require info relating to:
+Depending on your status, HMRC might require company info for their investigations relating to: